wolfSSL/wolfssl-examples/pq/tls/stm32/README.md

 document.
 Support will start as of release 5.3.0.

-Please see README.md in the parent of this directory for insructions on how to build and install liboqs and wolfSSL on your linux machine.
-They will be required to build the applications on the linux side that will talk to the STM32 board over UART.
+Please see README.md in the parent of this directory for insructions on how to build and install wolfSSL on your linux machine with ML-DSA (Dilithium) support.
+It will be required to build the applications on the linux side that will talk to the STM32 board over UART.

 ## Building the Applications for the Linux Side